anfelipecb/weekly_paner_devops/README.md

 # Weekly Planner (Mon–Sun)

-This repo contains a minimal web app to track tasks by weekday (Monday through Sunday).
-PostgreSQL backend, Flask API, with a light almost-white User Interface.
+This project contains a minimal Flask web application to track tasks by weekday (Monday through Sunday).
+The application uses a PostgreSQL backend, a Flask API, and a light, almost-white User Interface.
 The app is deployed with a CI/CD pipeline using Jenkins.

 ## Requirements